MinhNhut05/MinhNhut05/README.md

 - Data: Prisma ORM, PostgreSQL, Redis, structured validation with Zod
 - Delivery: Docker, GitHub Actions, VPS deployment, Cloudflare
 - AI and integrations: OpenAI, Canva OAuth / API, document extraction and review flows

-## Selected experience

-**SoHaTravel — Intern Full-stack Developer**

-- Built an internal Canva schedule generator end to end with Next.js, Prisma, PostgreSQL, NextAuth, and OpenAI
-- Implemented a document-to-AI-to-Canva workflow for PDF, DOCX, and Excel inputs
-- Reduced schedule creation time by 70% and shipped the app on Docker to a VPS

 ## Contact